Acupuncture – Chinese & Japanese Style

 Japanese Acupuncture technique

 The Japanese form of Acupuncture uses very delicate techniques which although gentle, can have a strong influence on the way the body functions.
 Hair-fine filaments (needles) are usually very shallowly inserted, about 1-2mm, with no discomfort to the client.
 Diagnosis of symptoms and body imbalances is made via the pulses and by gently palpating the abdomen.
 Specific points are located by palpation and the patient immediately verifies the effect via a reflex point.
-This technique can be used to alter muscle tension, blood circulation, nerve function, hormone levels, organ function, bone alignment, stress levels, reduce inflammation, improve immunity and aid recovery before and after surgery.
+This technique can be used to assist in muscle tension, blood circulation as well as management of pain, stress, fatigue and nausea related to many chronic diseases.

 Is it safe?